daren-thomas/troll-tales/_drafts/post-ideas.md

-- let's do a bunch of random tables for stuff
 - lists of words and stuff for specific scenarios
   - how to describe boat parts
   - how to describe a tavern